samislam/telegram-invite-links-cleaner-bot/README.md

 Rembmer that after changing any file, if you want to see the results, you have to restart your running service by stopping the process and rerunning the command `bun start`.

-# Usage Notifications

-You can get notified when someone uses your bot easily,
-1. create a new bot using the bot father and copy the generated token and your bot username.
-2. paste the values in `.env.local` environment variables `NOTIFICATIONS_BOT_TOKEN` and `NOTIFICATIONS_BOT_USERNAME`.
-3. Get your chat id with your notifications bot, you can start the bot, then send the bot this message (command): `/whoami`, then the bot will reply with your chat id.
-Then paste your chat id in the `NOTIFICATIONS_BOT_OWNER_CHAT_ID` environment variable.
-4. Find your own telegram id and add it to the `OWNER_USER_ID` environment variable, this value is a number, this value is important because it filters out your own messages from the notifications area.
-5. set the environment variable `NOTIFICATIONS_ENABLED` to `true`.